muh-ramadhan/DKIM-Selectors/README.md

 ## Notes
 - Make sure the `host` command is available on your server.
+- The selector list is continuously updated to cover more email providers.
-- Customize the `INSERT_LIST_HERE` array to add additional selectors.
+- Customize the selector array to add additional selectors if needed.

 ## License
 This project is licensed under the MIT License.